iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Carol M<br> :date: __2020-12-06 02:15:38__

 > Good idea, but needs support of the places that provides the tests. which currently do not provide a verification code with a positive test.<br> :date: __2020-12-02 05:45:58__

+> I wish that there was a nap so I can see where cases are getting bad it would be a good feature.<br> :date: __2020-11-27 19:22:55__